 - Our BlogPrevention News & Perspective

 The term “microbicide” refers to substances being studied that could be used in the vagina and/or rectum to reduce the risk of HIV infection via sexual exposure.
 There are no licensed microbicides available today.
-Vaginal and rectal microbicides could help address some of HIV prevention’s greatest unmet needs.
-Millions of women and men today lack the power to insist that their sexual partners use condoms or other available prevention strategies.
-Simple, easy-to-use microbicides would help these individuals take control of their own health – while offering people everywhere an additional, needed option.
+Vaginal and rectal microbicides could be additional prevention tools for women and men at risk of HIV around the world.
+Today, daily oral PrEP is the only prevention tool that women can use to reduce risk of HIV that does not require partner negotiation at or around the time of sex.
+Access to this strategy is limited and expanding slowly.
+But more options are needed.
+Simple, easy-to-use vaginal microbicides would fill an important HIV prevention need.

 While no microbicide is commercially available, clinical trials could lead to licensing of the first products within this decade.
-To ensure that people can benefit quickly, the foundation for rollout must be laid now.
-Just as importantly, prevention researchers and planners need to make sure that every product—and every prevention program—truly meets the needs of women and men they aim to benefit.
+To ensure that people can benefit quickly, the foundation for rollout must be laid now by exploring the feasibility, acceptability and impact of introducing new tools like oral PrEP and developing combination prevention platforms where new products can be easily introduced.

 What We're Reading